Trade Discount vs Cash Discount

 Let’s continue the example above for the trade discount.
 Assuming that the supplier, in addition, extended a cash discount of 2% 10 Net 30 days.

-This means that if the buyer pays within 10 days of delivery, they can avail an extra 2% discount on the invoice price.
+This means that if the buyer pays within 10 days of delivery, they can avail extra 2% discount on the invoice price.

 So, Invoice Price = 9,50,000